 February 2018.
-Underwater Photo Project in the Cenotes in Mexico
+Underwater Photo Project in the Cenotes of Mexico

-The goal was to track down the most beautiful lights in these open caves.
-The wells of lights are absolutely splendid with very concentrated and very intense rays.
-For us, it is an irradiated light that we call divine.
+Our goal was to capture the most beautiful lights in these open caves.
+The wells of lights are absolutely splendid with very concentrated and intense rays.
+For us, it is an irradiated light that we deem as divine.

 The Maya considered these wells as a means of communication with the gods of the underworld, the chasm representing a mouth.
 They were used as a reserve of fresh water, but also as a place of worship in which offerings or sacrificial victims were thrown.
-In addition to the phenomenon of hydrogen sulphide, the one about the halocline is equally interesting.
+In addition to the phenomenon of hydrogen sulphide, the phenomenon of halocline is equally interesting.
 Cenotes are composed of fresh water.
-However, in some Cenotes, the bottom of the wells consists of salt water that is heavier than fresh water.
-The difference between the two water densities causes a halocline.
-This is a sudden change in salt concentration.
-The depth of the halocline is a function of several factors: the climate, the quantity of fresh water, the conductivity of the surrounding rock.
-Creating photos is not easy in this environment but with a little bit of technique, it leads to the realization of very creative photographs.
+However, in some Cenotes, the bottom of the wells consists of salt water, which is heavier than fresh water.
+The difference between the two water densities creates a sudden change in salt concentration called a halocline.
+The depth of the halocline is a function of several factors: the climate, the quantity of fresh water, and the conductivity of the surrounding rock.
+Creating photos is not easy in this environment but with a little bit of technique, one can discover very creative photographs.